microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

 3 rows in set (0.03 sec)
 ```

-Now let's create a databases.
+Now let's create a database.
 ```sql
 CREATE DATABASE bootcamp;
 ```

 You should get something similar to the following response.
-What you are really looking for is an affected row count.
+What you are looking for is an affected row count.
 ```sh
 Query OK, 1 row affected (0.00 sec)
 ```